 students for advanced work in communication professions or continued academic study

 in pursuit of a terminal degree.

-You can take a variety of courses in: leadership, group communication, communication research methods, managing conflict, verbal and nonverbal communication, message design, persuasion, and media’s impact on society.
+You can take a variety of courses in leadership, group communication, communication research methods, managing conflict, verbal and nonverbal communication, message design, persuasion, and media’s impact on society.

-After completing a master’s degree in Communication, you may qualify for upper-level jobs in fields such as news, social media, advertising, marketing, government, administration/promotion for K-12, public relations, sales, human relationships, or prepare for postgraduate degrees.
+After completing a master’s degree in Communication, you may qualify for upper-level jobs in fields such as news, social media, advertising, marketing, government, administration/promotion for K-12, public relations, sales, and human relationships, or prepare for postgraduate degrees.

 Must have a 2.50 overall undergraduate GPA